ryoppippi/ryoppippi.com/articles/8addfe62eb4d3e.md

  Instead of having one language for your HTML and another for your DOM, SPAs are much more cohesive.
  Now, looking at these two lists, you might say, well, the stuff on the right is nice, but the stuff on the left is non-negotiable, and you'd be right, but the reality is that that list is very out of date.
  Modern frameworks like Next and Remix and Sveltekit don't suffer from the problems that afflicted early SPAs, and as we've seen, the claim that MPAs are faster than modern SPAs is highly suspect.
- I've tried to argue in the past that the distinction is actually rather unhelpful, since modern frameworks use techniques from both sides, and I've taken to calling them transitional apps, because we do not need any more moronic acronyms, but this isn't why I'm saying that MPAs are dead.
+ I've tried to argue in the past that the distinction is actually rather unhelpful, since modern frameworks use techniques from both sides, and I've taken to calling them Transitional Apps, because we do not need any more moronic acronyms, but this isn't why I'm saying that MPAs are dead.
  I'm saying that MPAs are dead because Astro killed them.
  My Astro friends will be mad at me for saying this, but here's the proof.
  As of last week, Astro's roadmap includes a client-side router that would turn your Astro app into a single-page app.